herbatka/HerbatasDLCModLoader/README.md

 ## Features

 - Generates the required folder structure for Stalker 2 mods.
-- Creates and configures the `SteamPlatformProviderEngine.ini` file.
+- Creates and configures the `GOGPlatformProviderEngine.ini` file.
 - Runs `repak.exe` to package mods as `.pak` files.
 - Automatically copies the generated `.pak` file to the Stalker 2 `~mods` folder.
 - User-friendly GUI for folder selection and mod loading.